Colvars/colvars/colvartools/namd/README.md

 Unlike in the Tcl scripts in the `lib/replica` folder of a NAMD distribution tree, no `.history` files are written and un-shuffling the DCD trajectory files with `sortreplicas` is not yet supported.
 This may change in the future.

+In theory, any types of bias can be exchanged, but so far only metadynamics biases have been tested.

 ### Examples